 In the narrower sense, a hybrid app is a browser application in a native shell, i.e., a website that has been packed in a native container so that it can be made available as an app on a mobile device.

-The web app is developed once and “exported” in a native container as a hybrid app for the respective operating system.
+The web app development in Texas once and “exported” in a native container as a hybrid app for the respective operating system.
 Frameworks used for hybrid app development are PhoneGap or Apache Cordova.

 • Advantages of hybrid apps